 The next room (6o), normally you can find the Turkish Bath (Le Bain Turc) by Jean-Auguste-Dominique Ingres.
 Currently it exhibits in another museum.
 However, we can see Picasso's masterpiece.
 Guess what he painted!
 It is one of his nude woman painting series - Reclining Nude (Nu couché).

 At the end of this aisle, we go down to the first floor (2nd floor for USA).
 Do not be too excited.
 This floor are there some must-see.
 Go straight to the room 66.
 It is the Galerie d'Apollon.
 Its high vaulted ceilings plus splendid decorations are so eye-catching.
 The walls hang the portraits of some French kings and great architects.

 Go to the next space.
 You can find a huge hall only for a statue - the Winged Victory of Samothrace (La Victoire de Samothrace).
 Her drapery seems to vividly flow by the wind as you closely look at it.

 After this, do not go down to the ground floor.
 Or you will miss Mona Lisa (La Joconde).
 Remember to come back to the first floor.
 Mona Lisa is in Room 6.

-Mona Lisa is not as big as you expected.
-The painting is small and surrounded by visitors.
-You cannot get closer to see her smile.
-I heard that the painting is famous because it was painted by Leonardo da Vinci but it is not the best one.
-However, it was stolen before and retrieved back.
+Mona Lisa is not as big as you expect.
+The painting is small and constantly surrounded by visitors.
+You physically cannot get closer to see her smile.
+I have heard that the painting is famous because it was painted by Leonardo da Vinci and that her eyes will always follow you.
+However, the main reason it is familiar is because it was stolen and then retrieved back.
 This history makes it well-known all over the world.

 In the Denon wing of the first floor, there are plenty of famous paintings.
-You can spend more time to go around this area.
+You can spend a lot of time in this area.

 Giuseppe Arcimboldo is renown for using tree roots, fruits, vegetables to depict portraits.